VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 **Why *the fuck* do we not have per-stream audio compression?**

 Not file-compression but volume-compression. the 'make loud sounds quieter and quieter sounds louder' kind.
 Generally this is something the music industry over-uses and it doesn't sound great on music, but for voice it can make a huge difference for keeping things understandable and not distracting.
-Ideally this would be done before the content is ever published or sent though the network, but that won't ever be the case.
+Ideally this would be done before the content is ever published or sent though the network, but that won't always be the case.
 So, you should be able to easily take any audio stream (say, a YouTube video playing in a tab) and apply a compressor to it.

 **Why do we not have live Speech to Text?**